• Skip to primary navigation

 Include the first step and riser in the measurement of your landing carpet

-• 2.
-Break the area into 2 parts, which will be a large rectangle and a smaller one and measure the width and length of each one and add them together to work out the exact size.
-This way you will avoid wastage but you may end up with having to lay the carpet with the piles running against each other
+• Method 2 – Divide the area into two parts — a large rectangle and a smaller one.
+Measure the width and length of each part, then add them together to calculate the total size.
+This method minimises waste but may result in carpet piles running in different directions.

 • L-shaped landing area broken into 2 separate areas